Updated February 21, 2023

 Hours: Daily 5pm – 10:30pm

-Long Ji is a traditional Zi Char family restaurant (Zi Char is a Singaporean dining term that refers to casual home cooking, usually done by braising in a hot liquid or stir frying in a very hot wok) that is best known for their crabs.
+Long Ji is a traditional Zi Char family restaurant (Zi Char is a local dining term that refers to casual home cooking, usually done by braising in a hot liquid or stir frying in a very hot wok) that is best known for their crabs.

 Crabs are like the national food of Singapore and Long Ji serves several renditions of this popular seafood, each in its own unique and delicious way.